11 Best Smartwatches to Monitor Blood Pressure in 2026: Cuff-Based, PPG and Hypertension Detection Compared

 As a health-first outdoor smartwatch, the Galaxy Watch Ultra is easy to recommend.

-For blood pressure, it’s one of the most approachable wrist options—if your region enables the feature and you’re willing to calibrate every 28 days and follow good posture.
+For blood pressure, it’s one of the most approachable wrist options—if your region supports the feature and you’re willing to calibrate it every 28 days and maintain good posture.

 If you live in the US, plan on using its ECG and sleep-apnea tools now, and check Samsung’s regional page to see when BP becomes officially supported where you are.